Who: Jacob Elmer, PhD, assistant professor of Chemical Engineering

-The second educational objective is a Summer Research Experience for Teachers.
-With funding from this grant, Dr. Elmer will organize a program for high school biology teachers in the Philadelphia area.
-Finally, the grant will also benefit undergraduates and graduate students in the College of Engineering who will be given the opportunity to conduct the proposed research.
-In the past three years, Dr. Elmer has had two dozen undergraduates—including a 2016 Gates Cambridge scholar—assist him in the lab.
+Working with Villanova students: Undergraduates and graduate students in the College of Engineering will be given the opportunity to conduct research with Dr. Elmer.
+In the past three years, he has had two dozen undergraduates—including a 2016 Gates Cambridge scholar—assist him in the lab.

-Despite his incredible year of research success, Dr. Elmer lets it be known that he loves teaching.
-“On a day when nothing about the research is working, I can always come back to teaching, and it’s something that I can have fun with.”
-He leads two cutting-edge electives in the graduate Biochemical Engineering program: Bioengineering Lab Techniques and Protein Engineering, which give him a good excuse to sit down and read in order to stay up to date.
+Cutting-edge electives: In the graduate Biochemical Engineering program, Dr. Elmer teaches Bioengineering Lab Techniques and Protein Engineering, which give him a good excuse to sit down and read in order to stay up to date.
 He adds, “There have been quite a few instances when I’ve been preparing a lecture and I’ve found something that helps with my research.”